JamesLMilner/qgis-externalperimeter/README.md

 # QGIS - External Facing Perimeter

 ## Introduction
-Inside is a QGIS script that will determine the external facing perimeter of buildings.
+This QGIS script will determine the external facing perimeter of buildings.
+It appends the perimeter for each building into a new field called 'ext_peri'.
 Buildings must be in Lines to function correctly.
 You can use the Polygon to Line tool to achieve this if you have buildings as Polygons.

-## Using the script
+## Using the Script

     1. Open QGIS
     2. Go to the 'Processing' tab and click 'Toolbox'